Lucky Loser (1934 film)

 Lucky Loser is a 1934 British comedy film directed by Reginald Denham and starring Richard Dolman, Aileen Marson and Anna Lee.
-It was made as a quota quickie at British and Dominion's Elstree Studios for release by the British subsidiary of Paramount Pictures.
+It was written by Basil Mason and Anne Smith based on the play The Big Sweep by Matthew M. Brennan, and made as a quota quickie at British and Dominion's Elstree Studios for release by the British subsidiary of Paramount Pictures.